crystallabs/event_handler/README.md

 my.on ClickedEvent, wrapper
 ```

-Using a variation of the last example with an aliased type for wrapper, with block or Proc:
+Using a variation of the last example with an aliased type for Wrapper, with block or Proc:

 ```crystal
 wrapper = ClickedEvent::Wrapper.new(once: false, async: false, at: -1) do |e|